magentabusiness/magentabusiness.github.io/_includes/templates/ssl/certificates-leaf.md

 #### Step 3.
 Provision Client Public Key as Device Credentials

-Go to **ThingsBoard Web UI -> Entities -> Devices -> Your Device -> Manage credentials**.
+Go to **IoT Hub Web UI -> Entities -> Devices -> Your Device -> Manage credentials**.
 Select **X.509 Certificate** device credentials, insert the contents of *cert.pem* file and click save.
 Alternatively, the same can be done through the [REST API](/docs/{{docsPrefix}}reference/rest-api/).

 #### Step 4.
 Test the connection

-Execute the following command to upload temperature readings to ThingsBoard Cloud using secure channel:
+Execute the following command to upload temperature readings to IoT Hub Cloud using secure channel:

 {% if docsPrefix contains 'paas/' %}
 ```bash